 An alternative to classroom instruction would be to provide the lecture material to participants via distance-learning via the Internet (i.e. ‘e-learning’).
 In that case, participants would need access to computers and related equipment, and should be provided with a means of interacting with instructors for discussion and to answer questions.

 Participants should have access to the types of equipment that they will be expected to work with on the job.
 This would include such things as chain links, swivels, shackles, sinkers, callipers and an appropriate maintenance register.

+ACRONYMS